 A significant bias between ages assessed from paired scales and otoliths was detected (symmetry tests in Table 1; Figure 2).
 Mean assessed age was significantly lower for scales than for otoliths for all otolith ages with a sample size > 3 (Figure 2).

 The distribution of TL for Pygmy Whitefish captured in 2013 indicated a distinct break between fish less than 75 mm and those greater than 79 mm (Figure 3).
 A break at approximately the same length was also evident in samples from the previous seven years.
 However, the sample from 2008 also exhibited a distinct break at 48-54 mm.
+Zemlak and McPhail (2004) observed age-0+ fish in 2001 with scale pockets, absent of scale development, present in fish with a length of 27 mm fork length (FL) and parr marks discernable at 36 mm (FL).
 From these observations, we concluded that fish that were less than 75 mm (no fish were less than 54 mm) in 2013 were two years old, which allowed for a test of ages assessed from scales and otoliths for fish less than 75 mm.
 Only 8.3% of scales and 36.4% of otoliths from fish less than 75 mm were assessed as age-2.
 Ages assessed from otoliths were fairly evenly distributed between age-1 and age-4 for these fish; however, all other ages assessed from scales were age-1 (91.7%).

 Life History Summaries